lnkhamalah/medical-transportation-system-design/05-System-Architecture/02-architectural-principles.md

 ## 7. Explicit Role Segmentation

-Dispatcher, driver, and billing roles have different permissions and data visibility requirements.
+Dispatcher, driver, billing, FacilityAdmin, and FacilityUser roles have distinct permissions and data visibility requirements.

+Internal roles manage operational workflow and billing state transitions.
+Facility roles are intentionally restricted to submission, visibility, and request-based actions (e.g., cancellation requests), and may not directly modify operational or billing-critical records.

 Authorization must be enforced at the token and application layer, not solely in the UI.